snowflakedb/snowflake-connector-net/README.md

 ---

 You can execute multiple statements as a batch in the same way you execute queries with single statements, except that the query string contains multiple statements separated by semicolons.
 Note that multiple statements execute sequentially, not in parallel.
-The MULTI_STATEMENT_COUNT parameter lets you specify the exact number of statements the batch contains.
+The MULTI_STATEMENT_COUNT parameter lets you enable or disable support for executing a batch of statements:

-For example, if you set MULTI_STATEMENT_COUNT=3, a batch statement must include precisely three statements.
-If you submit a batch statement with any other number of statements, the Node.js driver rejects the request.
-You can set MULTI_STATEMENT_COUNT=0 to allow batch queries to contain any number of statements.
-However, be aware that using this value reduces the protection against SQL injection attacks.

-You can set this parameter at the session level using the following command, or you can set the value separately each time you submit a query.
+You can set this parameter at the session level using the following command:

 ```
 ALTER SESSION SET MULTI_STATEMENT_COUNT = <n>;
 ```

-By setting the value the session level, you do not need to set it when you execute each time you execute a batch statement.
-The following example sets the number of statements at the session level to three and then executes three SQL statements:
+where _n_ is:

+- 0: Enable multiple SQL statements in a query string.
+- 1: Allow only one SQL statement in a query string (default).

+The following example enables batch statements by setting the MULTI_STATEMENT_COUNT session parameter to 1.
+Then for an individual command, it sets MULTI_STATEMENT_COUNT=3 to indicate that the query contains precisely three SQL commands.

 ```cs
 using (IDbConnection conn = new SnowflakeDbConnection())